flipperdevices/flipper-questions-and-answers/2022-08/August 19th 2022 side A.md

 > - Think of it like a knife: You can use it properly to cut food, or illegally to stab someone.

 ### Will devices be shipped to South Australia?
 > Yes.
-Australian Customs are causing delays.
+Australian Customs were causing some delays before(vet control), but should be fine now.
+You can order flipper in our shop.

 ### Is there a possibility of adding Rust as a supported language?
-> In the beginning it was considered, but in the end C was chosen for being more efficient.
+> There is no such plans.
+In the beginning it was considered, but in the end C was chosen for being more efficient.
-> - It should be possible to use in third party firmware/apps
+> - However it is possible to use in third party firmware/apps

 ### When will mfkey32v2 (Mifare Classic reader attack) be part of firmware/mobile app?
 > It's scheduled for the next sprint (2 weeks) and should arrive some time after that.